RobertDoto/SanFranFireDepartment/README.md

-# SanFranFireDepartment Data on calls on to their emergency line
+# SanFranFireDepartment Data on calls to their emergency line